IMS-coding-projects/M431/docs/source/Writerside/topics/entscheiden.md

 ## Finish Planning

 After choosing a Model, we created a gantt chart.
-You can find that on [Ims.Youtrack.cloud](https://ims.youtrack.cloud/gantt-charts/199-1) or here:
+You can find it on [Ims.Youtrack.cloud](https://ims.youtrack.cloud/gantt-charts/199-1) or here:

 ![ganttchart.png](ganttchart.png) {border-effect="rounded" thumbnail="true"}